Toy: Gender

 Another study done by Jeffrey Trawick-Smith took 60 different children ages three to four and observed them playing with nine different toys deemed best for development.
 They were allowed to play with the toys in a typical environment, a preschool classroom, which allowed for the results to be more authentic compared to research done in a lab.
 The researchers then quantified play quality of the children with each toy based on factors such as learning, problem solving, curiosity, creativity, imagination, and peer interaction.
-The results revealed that boys generally received higher scores for overall play quality than girls, and the toys with the best play quality were those identified as the most gender neutral, such as building blocks and bricks along with pieces modeling people.
-Trawick-Smith then concluded that the study encourages a focus on toys which are beneficial to both genders in order to create a better balance.
+The results revealed that boys generally received higher scores for overall play quality than girls, and the toys with the best play quality were those identified as the most gender-neutral, such as building blocks and bricks, along with pieces modeling people.
+Trawick-Smith then concluded that the study encourages a focus on toys that are beneficial to both genders in order to create a better balance.

 While some parents promote gender neutral play, many parents encourage their children to participate in sex-typed activities, including doll-playing and engaging in housekeeping activities for girls and playing with trucks and engaging in sports activities for boys.
-Researcher Susan Witt said that parents are the primary influencer on the gender roles of their children.
+Researcher Susan Witt said that parents are the primary influencers on the gender roles of their children.
 Parents, siblings, peers, and even teachers have been shown to react more positively to children engaging in sex-typical behavior and playing with sex-typical toys.
 This is often done through encouragement or discouragement, as well as suggestions and imitation.
 Additionally, sons are more likely to be reinforced for sex-typical play and discouraged from atypical play.
 However, it is generally not as looked down upon for girls to play with toys designed "for boys", an activity which has also become more common in recent years.
 Fathers are also more likely to reinforce typical play and discourage atypical play than mothers are.
 A study done by researcher Susan Witt suggests that stereotypes are oftentimes only strengthened by the environment, which perpetuates them to linger in older life.